 “We lived in California during World War II.
 There was no major league baseball there but we had the Pacific Coast League’s Hollywood Stars and Los Angeles Angels,” Enberg said.
 “We didn’t have a lot of money, but my dad, whenever we could get two-for-one, we’d go to the ball park.
 So on Sunday we’d go to the doubleheaders of the Stars and the Angels.”

-Enberg still remembered the advice he was given only minutes before his first game as a big league play-by-play announcer.
+Enberg always remembered the advice he was given only minutes before his first game as a big league play-by-play announcer.

 “Fred Haney was the man I listened to as a very young boy calling Pacific Coast League games and now (in 1968) he’s the general manager of the Angels,” Enberg said.
 “He came into the broadcast booth about a half hour before the first pitch, and I’m very nervous, and he said, ‘Enberg, I heard you during spring training.
 I know you’re going to do a fine job for us.
 I just want to give you a little piece of advice: Report the ball.
 Don’t tell me what you hope the ball is going to do, what you think it’s going to do, why it didn’t do it.
 Report the ball.’
 Then he said, ‘That’s all I have to say to you.
 I won’t come in your booth the rest of the year.’

 Dick Enberg - BL-4182-74 (National Baseball Hall of Fame Library)